Category : Blog

 Let’s open the door into another game, a more recent one, Soma.
 This game thrives on building up the anxiety of the player.
 While this game does not have much use for jump scares, it uses tension and anxiety built up in the player over time to create something that haunts the player.

 Frictional Games uses a mixtures sounds, musical queue changes, visuals and other clever techniques to build up this anxiety within the player.
-It’s not until later in the game that you even encounter something that can harm you (the player).
-But until that point the player does not know this.
+It’s not until later in the game that you encounter something that can harm you (the player).
+But until that point, the player does not know this.
 The player does not know

 what an enemy looks like, when it’s going to show up, or what it does.
 They know nothing.
 This only amplifies the tension brought out by the sounds, visuals etc. If you give the player no knowledge of a monster in a horror game they are forced to create one by themselves.
 Welcome to the imagination.

 Your imagination is more powerful than anything any developer can do to create fear in a player.
 This is what makes Soma so impactful (narrative excluded for which it excels again) and what makes it so widely talked about as one of the scariest games of all time.
 So the longer we don’t show an enemy, the more time it gives the player to ‘create’ their own enemy from the depths of their imagination, which believe me, can often be more horrifying than any creature made by developers.
-The idea of this technique being that the player will begin to ‘see’ things in the darkness and build up that ever important tension themselves.
+The idea of this technique is that the player will begin to ‘see’ things in the darkness and build up that ever important tension themselves.

 It’s easy to scare players when they don’t know what’s around the corner or behind the door.
 But does that leave a lasting impression on the game?
 Will players remember a game strictly consisting of just jump scares?
 Probably not.
 However, if we can build up fear and tension using a range of techniques (which I will explain in later blog posts) then the scare has more of a lasting impact.
-If we can create lasting moments of horror and tension we can let the players imagination take over.
+If we can create lasting moments of horror and tension we can let the player’s imagination take over.
 When the imagination takes over.
 The possibilities are limitless.

-Mark Gregory – Creative Director
+Mark Gregory – Creative Director & Co-Owner